vacp2p/vac.dev/research/2022-11-09-waku-for-all-decentralize-applications.md

 ## Layer-2 Decentralization

-Most (all?) roll-ups use a centralized sequencer or equivalent.
+Most ([[2] [3]](#references) roll-ups use a centralized sequencer or equivalent.
 Running several sequencers is not as straightforward as running several execution nodes.
 Waku can help:

 - Provide a neutral marketplace for a mempool: If sequencers compete for L2 tx fees, they may not be incentivized to share user transactions with other sequencers.